-Directors will be removed from their position when the period for which they were appointed has come to an end, on decision by the General Meeting acting under the attributions corresponding to it, or when they present their resignation.
+Article 21 of DIA's Regulation of the Board of Directors sets out that Directors will be removed from their position when the period for which they were appointed has come to an end, upon decision by the General Shareholders Meeting, or when they present their resignation.

 The directors affected by proposals for removal may not intervene in deliberations and votes that affect them.